apostrophecms/docs/docs/cookbook/building-navigation.md

 The field schema above adds an array field whose schema has five additional fields (remember: array fields have their own field schema for each array item):

-1. The nav item label, which is also the array field's titleField for the user interface (removed backticks)
+1. The nav item label, which is also the array field's `titleField` for the user interface
 2. The link type (linking to an internal page or external URL)
 3. A relationship field to an internal page, if the page link option is chosen
 4. A URL field, if the custom URL option is chosen